Our Visit to Japan

 Relaxing in the Onsen

-We then went back to Bingoya for a hot bath in the wooden tub, spacious enough to fit all three of us and we soaked in the hot water to relax our tired muscles.
+Back to Bingoya we went straight for a hot bath in the wooden tub, spacious enough to fit all three of us and we soaked in the hot water to relax our tired muscles.
 Then we went off to bed and I think we all fell asleep straight away…

 Follow us on Social Media